leejones/netrc/README.md

 # netrc

-Package netrc gets credentials for a given host from a netrc file.
+A Go package that gets the credentials for a given host from a netrc file.

 ## Example Usage